BergstromDomain/MyApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 ```

 ### Committed the changes ###
-I confirmed that none of my tests failed before I committed the changes.
+Before I committed any changes I made sure that all existing tests passed.
 ```bash
 rspec spec/features/
 .*...